pstaender/silverstripe-emoji-parser/README.md

 # Usage

 Copy or clone the module folder to your project folder (composer support may follow soon) and flush your cache with `?flush=1`.
-Please ensure that the module is named `silverstripe-emoji-parser`, otherwise the path of the pictures won't work.

 In your templates you can parse now Emoji icons with: